scanoss/minr/README.md

 These `.bin` files can be joined by simple concatenation.

-## Sources
+## Sources table mz file (mined/sources)

 The `sources/` directory is where the original downloaded source files are stored.
 They are kept in 65536 `.mz` archive files.
 These files can be listed and extracted using the `unmz` command, which is part of minr.
 Unlike ZIP files, MZ files can be joined by simple concatenation.

-## Dependencies
+## Dependency table csv file (mined/dependency.csv)
-The `dependencies.csv` file contains mined metadata on declared dependencies.
+The `dependency.csv` file contains mined metadata on declared dependencies.

-## PURL
+## PURLs table csv file (mined/purl.csv)
-The `purls.csv` file contains component-level information as well as relations between purls.
+The `purl.csv` file contains component-level information as well as relations between purls.
 Component-level information is presented with seven CSV fields:

 * Creation date,